Use the PingDirectory server’s update command to upgrade the current code version.

 adminbackend of this server will not contain information about the new servers, and the local server will not be able to communicate with any other servers in the topology.
 New servers should not be added to the topology if reverting this update is a possibility.

-- If new servers were added to the topology after the update, the new servers must be temporarily removed from the topology until all servers have been reverted to the previous version.
+- If new servers were added to the topology after the update, you must temporarily remove the new servers from the topology until all servers have been reverted to the previous version.

 - When a server is reverted to a pre-7.x version, any servers in the topology using